Liberty-Chris/Morley/morley-whitepaper-v1.0.md

 Morley is a domain specific language (DSL) designed to bridge the gap between industrial automation and blockchain technology.
 By enabling Ladder Logic, a widely used programming paradigm in industrial control systems, to compile directly to Plutus Core, Morley brings automation logic onto the Cardano blockchain.

 This innovation empowers engineers, developers, and IoT specialists to leverage secure, transparent, and decentralized execution for industrial applications, logistics, energy management, and decentralized finance.
-Morley introduces ArkWriter, a graphical Ladder Logic editor, and a robust compilation pipeline, making blockchain-based automation as intuitive as programming a PLC.
+Morley introduces ArkWriter, a graphical Ladder Logic editor, and a robust compilation pipeline, making blockchain based automation as intuitive as programming a PLC.
 The entire world runs on Ladder Logic.
 Morley gives it a pathway into blockchain.

 ### **Key Benefits**